-- economic and political conditions and uncertainties in the United States, the United Kingdom, the European Union and/or its member states, China or other major economies around the world, including, among other things, the proposed exit by the United Kingdom from the European Union ("Brexit") or any prolonged shutdown of the U.S. government; - the effect of Federal Reserve Board and other central banks' monetary policy, increased capital requirements for banks and other financial institutions, and other regulatory requirements; - adverse market conditions, including unforeseen market closures or other disruptions in trading; - broad trends in business and finance, including the amount of new issuances and changes in investment patterns and priorities; - consolidation or contraction in the number, and changes in the financial strength, of market participants; - concerns over inflation and weakening consumer and investor confidence levels; - the availability of capital for borrowings and investments by our clients; - concerns over credit default or bankruptcy of one or more sovereign nations or corporate entities; - legislative and regulatory changes, including changes to financial industry regulations and tax laws that could limit the ability of market participants to engage in a wider array of trading activities; - actual or threatened trade war, including between the United States and China, or other governmental action related to tariffs, international trade agreements or trade policies; and - actual or threatened acts of war, terrorism or other armed hostilities.
+- economic, political and social conditions in the United States, the United Kingdom, the European Union and/or its member states, China or other major economies around the world, including, among other things, the strength and direction of the U.S. and/or global economy, the proposed exit by the United Kingdom from the European Union ("Brexit"), the prolonged shutdown of the U.S. government and the upcoming 2020 U.S. presidential election; - the effect of Federal Reserve Board and other central banks' monetary policy, increased capital requirements for banks and other financial institutions and other regulatory requirements; - adverse market conditions, including unforeseen market closures or other disruptions in trading; - broad trends in business and finance, including the amount of new issuances and changes in investment patterns and priorities; - the level and volatility of interest rates; - consolidation or contraction in the number, and changes in the financial strength, of market participants; - concerns over a potential recession (in the United States or globally), inflation and weakening consumer and investor confidence levels; - the availability of capital for borrowings and investments by our clients; - liquidity concerns, including concerns over credit default or bankruptcy of one or more sovereign nations or corporate entities; - legislative, regulatory or government policy changes, including changes to financial industry regulations and tax laws that could limit the ability of market participants to engage in a wider array of trading activities; - actual or threatened trade war, including between the United States and China, or other governmental action related to tariffs, international trade agreements or trade policies; and - actual or threatened acts of war, terrorism or other armed hostilities.